FCA fines third party consultant operating in Oil Exploration & Production for trading on material non-public information

 In addition, Europex on page 2 of its response specifically called out the overlapping reporting requirements for EU gas and power derivatives under the order, transaction, and position reporting frameworks across EMIR, MiFID/R, MAR and REMIT which results in the redundant submission of the same activities.

 Overall, European gas and power derivatives are reported up to five times across different reporting arrangements, each with varying formats imposing a disproportionate and unnecessary burden on the industry.
 This goes beyond the financial transaction reporting as examined within the current Call for Evidence.
+Given that transactions in European gas and power derivatives are reported five times across different reporting arrangements, each with varying formats, Europex notes that this also complicates the EU supervisors' ability to effectively analyze data collected through these disparate channels.

 In response to these current challenges, four themes emerged which most of the associations recommended ESMA review and action.